 Startups Well Positioned to Win

 Startups are well positioned to disrupt existing multi-tenant application vendors with next generation, virtuous loop-based applications.
 This is especially true because they can kick-start their virtuous loop in a few, cheap ways.

 Firstly, companies can kick-start their database by gathering lots of data from many, small customers and then learn over that data.
 As the software gets smarter and produces better results, large companies are attracted to become customers as well.
 Those early customers can often be acquired by startups while still on their seed funding; a well-priced minimum viable product (MVP) can be easily adopted through word-of-mouth among small customers.
 These MVPs are usually simple, for example a cloud-based sales dialer (InsideSales), conference-room scheduler (Eventboard) or facilities management dashboard (Lucid).
-However, the value is in the generation of data, vertical skills and clear product roadmap to add analytics features.
+However, the value is in the generation of data, and clear product roadmap to add analytics features.

 Companies like InsideSales generated 400 small customers before raising any funding.
 Today they have 3,000 customers, many large enterprises with thousands of users.
 Eventboard started with 300 small customers on just $200K of funding.
 Today they have 1,300 with many enterprises doubling in use within 90 days.
 Lucid started with a small number of college campuses on its seed funding and today have 500 enterprise campuses and 30 cities and manage 1.3B square feet of office space.
 In each case, they are well positioned to mine billions of pieces of data to dramatically improve the results for all their customers.
 Every new customer, whether large or small, benefits from the models created by the base of customers already there.
 Thankfully, startups today benefit from a more amenable climate to ask customers for the right to retain cross-company datasets for broader learning.